-While the study did find significant results, there are limitations that should be addressed.
-The current study used only a population of students from introductory psychology courses at MSU Denver, which limits the generalizability of the findings to larger groups.
-MSU Denver does have a relatively diverse population with the institution being Hispanic serving and having an average age of 24 for undergrad students as of the 2024-2025 school year, but this is still a heavily westernized and educated population of mostly young adults.
-Expanding the research to include a more diverse population of participants would allow for a more generalized finding.
+Regarding limitations, the current study used only a population of students from introductory psychology courses at one university, which limits the generalizability.
+Expanding the research to include a more diverse population of participants is needed.
 Another major limitation is the time between each survey.
 The two-week interval was chosen so participants could complete all surveys within a single semester, but this short time frame may not fully capture changes or stabilization in psychological health.
-Using longer intervals could reduce the impact of temporary stressors or sudden life events on participants’ responses, although doing so would likely increase attrition.
-Future studies will need to balance these trade-offs when deciding on the timing of surveys.
+Using longer intervals could reduce the impact of temporary stressors or sudden life events on participants’ responses.
+Future studies could extend the time between surveys.

 References